nus-cs2103-AY2324S2/ip/docs/README.md

 ### Deleting a loan given: `delete loan given`
 Deletes the specified loan given from the program.
+You can use the `list loan given` command to find the specific loan given to delete.

 Format: `delete loan given <number>`

 Example: